EX 420: A Bibliography of Translations and Studies

 ___________.
 “Weird Ladies: Narrative Strategy in the Genji monogatari.”
 Journal of the Association of Teachers of Japanese 20.1 (1986): 29-48.

-___________, “Death and Salvation in Genji monogatari.”
+___________.
+“Death and Salvation in Genji monogatari.”
 In New Leaves: Studies and Translations of Japanese Literature in Honor of Edward Seidensticker, ed.
 Aileen Gatten and Anthony Hood Chambers.
 Center for Japanese Studies, The University of Michigan, 1993, pp. 5-27.

-___________, “Monogatari as Mirror: The Outsider in Genji monogatari and Heian Society.”
-Asiatica Venetiana no. 4 (1999): 89-110.
+___________.
+“Monogatari as Mirror: The Outsider in Genji monogatari and Heian Society.”
+Asiatica Venetiana 4 (1999): 89-110.

 Graham, Masako Nakagawa.
 The Yang Kuei-fei Legend in Japanese Literature.
 Lampeter: Edwin Mellen Press, 1998.

 Kobayashi Yoshiko.
 “The Function of Music in The Tale of Genji.”
-Hikaku bungaku 33 (1990): 253-260.
+Hikaku bungaku 33 (1990): 13-27.

 Komashaku Kimi.
 “A Feminist Reinterpretation of The Tale of Genji: Genji and Murasaki,” trans.
 Yoda Tomiko.
-U.S.-Japan Women’s Journal no. 5 (1993): 28-51.
+U.S.-Japan Women’s Journal 5 (1993): 28-51.

 Kristeva, Tzvetana.
 “Does Fujitsubo Love Genji-or Not? (some morphological aspects of classical Japanese poetics).”
-Asiatica Venetiana no. 5 (2002): 35-58.
+Asiatica Venetiana 5 (2002): 35-58.

 McCullough, William H. “Japanese Marriage Institutions in the Heian Period.”
 Harvard Journal of Asiatic Studies 27 (1967): 103-167.